 - Anticoagulant or antiplatelet therapy – drugs, such as warfarin (a "blood-thinner") or aspirin, which reduce the risk of clots forming or strokes.

 - Medications used to treat related conditions that may be causing an abnormal heart rhythm.

 - How often and at what times to take them.

 Arrhythmias may be related to certain lifestyle factors.
 Here are some ways to change these arrhythmia risk factors:

 - Limit or stop using caffeine.
 Some people are sensitive to caffeine and may notice more symptoms when using caffeinated products (such as tea, coffee, colas and some over-the-counter medications).

 - Avoid ingestion of stimulants.
 Beware of stimulants used in cough and cold medications and herbal or nutritional supplements.
 Some such medications contain ingredients that promote irregular heart rhythms.
 Read the label and ask your doctor or pharmacist what medication would be best for you.

-In patients with persistent arrhythmias (such as atrial fibrillation), a normal rhythm may not be achieved with drug therapy alone.
-After administration of a short-acting anesthesia, an electrical shock is delivered to your chest wall that synchronizes the heart and allows the normal rhythm to restart.
+In patients with persistent past or irregular arrhythmias (such as atrial fibrillation), a normal rhythm may not be achieved with drug therapy alone.
+Cardioversion is performed by the doctor in a special procedure room.
+After administration of a short-acting anesthesia, an electrical impulse is delivered through your chest wall that synchronizes the heart and allows the normal rhythm to restart.

 A sophisticated device used primarily to treat ventricular tachycardia and ventricular fibrillation, two life-threatening heart rhythms.
 The ICD constantly monitors the heart rhythm.
 When it detects a very fast, abnormal heart rhythm, it delivers energy to the heart muscle to cause the heart to beat in a normal rhythm again.
 There are several ways the ICD can be used to restore normal heart rhythm: